 Maryland also requires professional licenses at the state level if you plan to work in an area of specialization, such as HVAC or electrical work.

-What are the requirements to have a general contractor license in Maryland?
+How to get a general contractor license in Maryland

 The requirements for a general contractor license in Maryland depend on the type of work you want to do.